Scholarships & Bursaries

 Academically, Drama at Rugby is a popular choice at both GCSE and A level with pupils consistently achieving outstanding results with many awarded places at leading universities, including Manchester, Birmingham and Warwick, as well as world-leading drama schools such as RADA, the Royal Central School of Speech and Drama and LAMDA.

-• Drama Scholars (Technical/Design) support the extra-curricular theatre programme and the academic practical exams working alongside our Theatre and Venue Manager and full-time Theatre Technician.
+• Performing Arts Scholars (Technical/Design) support the extra-curricular theatre programme and the academic practical exams working alongside our Theatre and Venue Manager and full-time Theatre Technician.

-Drama Scholars are supported by the Director of Drama, two further full-time teachers and our Theatre and Venue Manager.
+Performing Arts Scholars are supported by the Artistic Director, two further full-time teachers and our Theatre and Venue Manager.
 Their combined experience of working in leading theatre companies, including the Royal Shakespeare Company, the Royal Opera House and the National Theatre Company, ensures an outstanding drama provision.
 Additionally, the School has links with many theatre companies which perform regularly to our drama pupils, often with accompanying workshops.
 This enables pupils to work alongside professional performers, deepening their knowledge of theatre forms and styles.
-An important part of the year involving both roles is the highly anticipated annual Drama Scholars’ production –
+An important part of the year involving both roles is the highly anticipated annual Performing Arts Scholars’ production –

 a chance for them to pursue and develop their own interest in theatre and performance.